cfpb/qu/articles/data_formats.md

 CSV is a simple format to receive data, but a more difficult format for sending metadata.

-**TODO**: Our current plan is to offer links as response headers.
-Metadata is still difficult.
-One solution might be to offer the metadata as a resource all its own and give a link to that.
+Links to other resources are given with a `Link` header in the response.
+Metadata is not currently sent with CSV.

 ### XML

-**TODO**: Totals and pagination are not currently present.

 XML uses the [Hypertext Application Language (HAL)][HAL] format to convey links to related resources.
 Links are found under the `_links` key and individual datums are found under the `_embedded` key.
 Here is an example of the format for the URL `/data/county_taxes/incomes.xml`.